Widdringtonia whytei: Role of Forestry Department

 The Forestry Department provides the cedar forests with protection from damaging fires.
 Each year at the beginning of the dry season hundreds of kilometers of firebreaks are hoed clean of vegetation to provide barriers which will impede the advance of fires.
 In addition early controlled burning is carried out to reduce the buildup of combustible material which could otherwise cause very intense and damaging fires later in the dry season.
 For further safety fire standby gangs equipped with fire fighting equipment are stationed on each of the plateau areas whenever there is a fire hazard.

 As well as providing protection from fires the Forestry Department and the Mulanje Mountain Conservation Trust carefully control the use of the trees.
 Back in the day sawing licenses could be issued by the Forestry Department, but because there was still an extensive amount of illegal pit sawing taking place, the sawing season has been closed since 2007.
 But of course the pit sawing did not stop.
 The black market for cedar wood grew, and has not been stopped, yet.
 All cedar wood sawn after 2007 is illegal wood, and can be confiscated by Forestry, MMCT and the Malawi Police.

 Since 2009 there are also Armed Forestry Groups patrolling the Cedar clusters, to stop the illegal pit sawyers.

 Other conservation efforts

 But firebreaks and patrols are not the only things done to conserve Malawi's National Tree.
 Forestry has established a planting programme to re-populate the Mulanje cedar (cypress).
-In the rainy season 2008/09 there were over 50000 seedlings planted on Mount Mulanje with an estimated survival rate of over 30%.
-In 2009/10 Forestry plans to plant more than 20000 seedlings, with, hopefully, an even higher survival rate.
+In the rainy season 2008/09 there were over 50,000 seedlings planted on Mount Mulanje with an estimated survival rate of over 30%.
+In 2009/10 Forestry plans to plant more than 20,000 seedlings, with, hopefully, an even higher survival rate.

 But the problem is not solved, yet.
 Conservation needs to be continued with rising intensity.
 The Widdringtonia whytei is still listed as "Threatened-Endangered (IUCN 2.3)" in the annual Red List published by the International Union for Conservation of Nature (IUCN).
-If the conservation work is not continued, the noble Mulanje cedar, Malawi's National Tree, will probably become extinctin natural stands in less than 10 years.
+If the conservation work is not continued, the noble Mulanje cedar, Malawi's National Tree, will probably become extinct in natural stands in less than 10 years.